 Spruce Street School is a diverse environment of students, families, and staff.
 Every day, we strive to intentionally create a culture that fosters strong character, positive self-image, and a life-long excitement for learning.
 We honor and value each and every student: who an individual student is, where that student is from, and what that student brings to both the classroom and the community.
-We model and teach respect for all types of diversity, including cultural, ethnic, racial, economic, family structure, sexual orientation, gender identity, learning differences, beliefs, and abilities.
+We model and teach respect for all types of diversity, including cultural, ethnic, racial, economic, family structure, sexual orientation, gender identity and expression, learning differences, beliefs, and abilities.

 Differentiated, Integrated Learning